M-Nad/Bloxorz_solver/README.md

 # Project: SAT Solver for Bloxorz Levels 🧩

 This project aims to solve levels of the strategy game **Bloxorz** using a SAT solver, specifically **Gophersat**.
-The objective is to model the game`s rules as logical constraints and then use Gophersat to determine an optimal solution under the constraint of a maximum number of movements
+The objective is to model the game's rules as logical constraints and then use Gophersat to determine an optimal solution under the constraint of a maximum number of movements

 ---